What are the Australia visa requirements?

 3) You can select the document type from the drop-down list.

-4) You can attach your documents by ” Browse” and select the file name.
+4) You can attach your documents by ” Browse” and selecting the file name.

 - If you can not submit your application within 30 days, your ImmiAccount will delete your documents.